manaraleslam2018/ng2_project/README.md

 7. Split SNPs and indels
 8. Assess the different filters in both known and novel to decide the threshould for the filteration in each filter.
 9. SNP Variant filteration
-10.separate the passed SNPs in a vcf file
+10. separate the passed SNPs in a vcf file